Small-data global existence of solutions for the Pitaevskii model of superfluidity: Mathematical model and main results

 The superfluid phase is described by a complex wavefunction, whose dynamics are governed by the nonlinear Schr\"odinger equation (NLS), while the normal fluid is modeled using the compressible Navier-Stokes equations (NSE).
 In all generality, the full set of equations can be found in \cite[Section 2]{Pitaevskii1959PhenomenologicalPoint}.
 In what follows, we use a slightly simplified and modified version of the equations, arrived at by making the following assumptions.

 \begin{enumerate} \item We consider a general power-law nonlinearity for the NLS.
-This is done by choosing the internal energy density of the system to be $\frac{2\mu}{p+2}\abs{\psi}^{p+2}$, for $0<p< \infty$.
+This is done by choosing the internal energy density of the system to be $\frac{2\mu}{p+2}\abs{\psi}^{p+2}$, for $1\le p< \infty$ (see Remark \ref{restricting p>=1}).
 We also assume that the internal energy is independent of the density of the normal fluid.

 \item We work in the limit of a divergence-free normal fluid velocity.
-This means that the pressure is a Lagrange multiplier, and renders the equations of state and entropy unnecessary.
-However, due to the nature of the coupling between the two phases, the density of the normal fluid is not simply transported.
+This means that the pressure is a Lagrange multiplier, rendering the equations of state and entropy unnecessary.
+Note that, due to the nature of the coupling between the two phases, the density of the normal fluid is not simply transported.

 \item A linear drag term has been included in the momentum equation to account for the lack of coercive estimates for the velocity.

 \item Planck's constant $(\hbar)$ and the mass of the Helium atom $(m)$ have both been set to unity for simplicity. \end{enumerate}